symmetrics/mrg_tweaks_german/doc/README-EN.txt

 J:  The js-file province.js, which was added in customer_address_form
     hides the "state/province" - field when Germany is selected as country.
     We create 3 observers in this file .
-    They are listening for an change of the country_id.
+    They are listening for a change of the country_id.
-    If the country_id is "DE" hide the "state/province" and add a new hidden field with an dump id.
+    If the country_id is "DE" hide the "state/province" and add a new hidden field with a dump id.

-K:  The same as in point "J", but implemented in checkout_onepage_index.
+K:  The same as in item "J", but implemented in checkout_onepage_index.

 ** PROBLEMS